 There are a lot of very good immersion circulators on the market.
 Some can connect to your smartphone so you can monitor and control your cook, while others don’t offer such advanced features.
 There are two that I have the most experience with and highly recommend.

-This start-up guide gives you a good overview of what you’ll need to get set up.
+This start-up guide gives you a good overview of what you’ll need to get started with sous vide.
 I hope you enjoy using this fun cooking method at home.
 Check out our perfect sous vide steak recipe to see what you have to look forward to.